 There are several big mistakes that Canadians make in their financial plans.
-One of the most damaging ones I’ve come across is the fixed rate mortgage.
+One of the most damaging ones we’ve come across here at Planswell is a fixed rate mortgage.
 The main reason for this decision is fear.
 Mortgage professionals (many of whom are under-educated on the topic of interest rates) are paid more for fixed-rate mortgages than they are for ones that are variable.

 As a result, they become quite susceptible to drinking the Kool-Aid that a fixed rate mortgage is the responsible thing to do.
 They are wrong, and it’s costing Canadians over $100,000 in many cases.

-So what are the differences between these two types of mortgages and which one makes you, the buyer, more money?
+So what are the differences between fixed vs variable mortgages and which one helps you, the buyer, save money?

-What is a variable rate mortgage?
-This is where your mortgage is based on the prime lending rate, which is based on the overnight lending rate that is controlled by the central bank.
+A variable rate mortgage is where your mortgage is based on the prime lending rate, which is based on the overnight lending rate that is controlled by the central bank.
 This rate changes over time in order to manage inflation and economic growth.
 Often, the variable-rate mortgage rate will be almost a whole percent lower than a fixed rate, but it comes with the risk that the rate could go up during the term and make the payments more expensive.
 But that also means there is the potential reward that it could go down.

-What is a fixed rate mortgage?
-This is a bet against the bank.
+A fixed rate mortgage is a bet against the bank.
 You are saying that you bet that over the five-year term, you will, on average, pay less interest than those who chose a variable rate.
 The reason you take this bet is because you are confident rates will rise significantly over the term.
 The common reasoning behind this choice is, “My broker said that rates are so low, and they must rise sooner or later,” or, “Rates hit 18% in the 1980s, so if you can lock in anywhere under 5%, you’re in great shape!”

 That is, the same bank that goes around the world recruiting the smartest, highest paid engineers from Microsoft and Google.
 The same bankers who eat lunch and play golf at the same places as the central bankers who set the interest rates.
 You are betting that you know more about the future of the economy than these people.